MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M01_Lab3_Manage_Customers_and_Activities.md

 22. In the **My Work** section of the navigation pane, select **Activities**.

-23. Click the **Meeting with Jaskson** link to open the appointment row and display the form.
+23. Select the **Meeting with Jaskson** link to open the appointment row and display the form.

 24. With the appointment record open, from the **Command Bar**, select the **Mark Complete** button to complete the appointment.